Ridley Scott's unrealised projects: Conan the Barbarian

 In 1980, Dino De Laurentiis approached Scott to direct Conan the Barbarian.
 While he liked Oliver Stone's script, he did not want to cast Arnold Schwarzenegger in the lead role, which De Laurentiis was keen on.
 Scott told him that he would sign on right away if he changed his mind about the protagonist.
 Instead, John Milius was chosen as the director and the film was made in 1982 with Schwarzenegger as Conan.
 Scott was also apparently too preoccupied with preparing Blade Runner as his next film to be able to sign on to direct another in addition.

 Dune

 Around 1981, Scott was hired to direct a film adaptation of Frank Herbert's novel Dune.
 However, Scott was finally replaced by David Lynch, and the film was released in 1984.

+Neuromancer

+Sometime in the 1980s Cabana Boy Productions was working on a film adaptation of the novel Neuromancer, and were in talks with Scott and Mel Gibson.
+The film adaptation was cancelled, but a game—originally intended to be a movie tie-in—was still released.
+The Devo song "Some Things Never Change" was originally written for the film, and still appears in the game.

 Dudes

 Herb Jaffe and Miguel Tejada-Flores initially hired Scott to direct Randall Jahnson's script for Dudes, but replaced him with Penelope Spheeris due to creative differences.